lcdonaldson/Responsive-Home-Page/README.md

 This is just an example, and in no way represents a project built for the rockfish company.
 I simply used their image files for placeholders.

-I think overall this would be best used as a quick template for someones personal site, but mainly I had fun trying to figure out small hacks around the skeleton framework to get the right visual effect.
+I think overall this would be best used as a quick template for a personal site, but mainly I had fun trying to figure out small hacks around the skeleton framework to get the right visual effect.